coreancutie/Deduper-coreancutie/part1.md

 ## pseudocode

 ```
-Sort the SAM file using Samtools sort (will sort using the leftmost coordinate of the alignment: column 4)
+Sort the SAM file using Samtools sort (will sort using the chromosome: column 3)

+---

+Create an empty set for known UMI

+Read in the UMI txt file:

+    read each line in the file

+        strip the newline

-Make a set of all known UMI
+        add each line (UMI) to the set of known UMI's

+---

+initalizing chrom = 0
+initalizing empty dictionary = {}

+Open a file for writing the new SAM file:

-    Read the SAM file in
+    Open the SAM file to read:

-        Extract each line of the SAM file (readline)
+        Extract each line of the SAM file (readline):

             Seperate the line by tab and strip the newline

+            check if the line is a header: (if line[0][0] == "@")

+                Write the header line to the new file

+            if the line is not a header: (else)

+                while the chromosome (column 3) is the same to the one initalized:

-                Make a dictionary with the key as the column 1 (query name)
+                    Make a dictionary with the key as the whole line
+                    The values are a list of [UMI, strand, position]

+                    Extract the UMI from the first column

+                    if UMI not in known UMI set:
+                        throw that read away and go to next line in SAM file
+                        continue

+                    elif UMI is in the known UMI set:
+                        add UMI to dictionary value list

+                        Call the strand function to determine if pos or neg strand
+                        Add strand (column 2) to the dictionary

+                        if pos(false):

+                            Call the pos position function to get the position accounting for the CIGAR string

+                            Add position to the dictionary

+                        elif neg(true):

-                Call the position function (to get the position accounting for the CIGAR string)
+                            Call the neg position function to get the position accounting for the CIGAR string

-                The values are a list: [strand, chromosome, position]
+                            Add position to the dictionary

+                Now outside of the while loop (completed getting all info for each chromosome)
+                Compare each dictionary value to the others
+                    once there is a pcr duplicate write the first entry to the file and move on to the next

+                empty the dictionary (reinitalize an empty one)
+                chrom += 1 (incrementing the chromomosome)

 ```